List of retronyms: F–H

 In the console collecting scene, a "Fat model" represents consoles released before a model that is more compact and has different hardware specifications, oftentimes a lower wattage processor which requires less cooling.
-Most notably the "Fat" PS2 and "Fat" PS3, both having far smaller slim revisions releasing later in their lifespans, although the Xbox 360, PS4, Xbox One, and PS5 all had initial models that may be considered "fat models" in relation to their later, slimmer revisions.
+Most notably the "Fat" PS2, "Fat" PS3, and "Fat" DS, all having far smaller slim revisions releasing later in their lifespans, although the Xbox 360, PS4, Xbox One, and PS5 all had initial models that may be considered "fat models" in relation to their later, slimmer revisions.